O.S. GF40 GAS ENGINE

 The O.S.
 GF40 arrived in a glossy, durable cardboard box.
 The supplied accessories include a silencer, electronic ignition, and CM-6 spark plug, along with the manual.
 The propeller nut features a collet-style locking nut to help avoid throwing the propeller if the engine backfires.

 The rear carburetor features two readily accessible needle valves as well as traditional throttle and choke levers.
-And here’s a nice touch: one of the mounting lugs has a ring cast onto it to support and guide a pushrod for manual choke operation if desired.
+One of the mounting lugs has a ring cast onto it to support and guide a pushrod for manual choke operation if desired.

 Setting a Baseline